Tucker Barnhart Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.29 team ERA that ranks 17th across all MLB pitching staffs.
+- The Pirates' 4.37 team ERA ranks 18th across all MLB pitching staffs.

-- The Pirates allow the third-fewest home runs in baseball (67 total, one per game).
+- Pirates pitchers combine to allow 70 home runs (one per game), the second-fewest in the league.

-- His most recent time out came on Saturday against the New York Mets, when the right-hander went 6 1/3 innings, surrendering two earned runs while allowing four hits.
+- In his most recent time out on Friday, the righty tossed 4 1/3 innings against the Chicago Cubs, giving up four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.